Huawei is in the crosshairs of the Trump administration. So why do so few Americans know about the smartphone giant?

 Huawei’s microscopic U.S. market share — far behind Apple, Samsung and LG — is due largely to a roughly decade-long spat with the U.S. government over a laundry list of allegations straight out of a James Bond film: espionage, trade violations and intellectual property theft.
 Huawei booked about $105 billion in sales last year, up 20 percent from a year earlier, with nearly half of that coming from its consumer business, which includes smartphones.
 The rest of its revenue comes from other divisions selling 5G network equipment, as well as services such as cloud computing.
 By comparison, Boeing posted $101 billion in sales in 2018.

 U.S. officials believe that Huawei maintains close ties to the Chinese government, and as a result, have tried to keep the company at bay.
-The company says it is owned entirely by employees.
-Huawei has steadfastly denied the U.S. allegations, to little effect.
+The company says it is owned entirely by employees and has steadfastly denied the U.S. allegations, to little effect.
 Huawei didn’t immediately respond to requests for comment.

 Meanwhile, the United States has sought the extradition from Canada of Huawei’s chief financial officer, who happens to be the daughter of the company’s founder, over fraud charges.